Pvz25/Sock-Shop-New/INCIDENT-SIMULATION-MASTER-GUIDE.md

 ## Overview

-This guide provides comprehensive instructions for simulating three realistic production incidents in the Sock Shop e-commerce application.
+This guide provides comprehensive instructions for simulating six realistic production incidents in the Sock Shop e-commerce application.
 These incidents are designed to test and demonstrate SRE agent capabilities in identifying, diagnosing, and resolving real-world microservices issues.

-**Version:** 1.0
+**Version:** 1.2
-**Last Updated:** October 27, 2025
+**Last Updated:** November 5, 2025
 **Environment:** kind cluster (sockshop) with Datadog monitoring
 **Repository:** D:\sock-shop-demo